By Shoresh Shafei, Justin Benson & Nathaniel Talbott

 Even with our "fresh" vault, millions of these cards will expire in the next 24 months.
 Figures 2a and 2b demonstrates the total number of cards in the next 4 years: just in in 2017 and 2018 alone more than 4 million cards in Spreedly's vault will expire.

-We can see a much longer expiration expectancy for the other brands we're evaluating: ~ 34 months for American Express and ~35 months for Discover.
-This indicates that merchants should be less concerned about interrupted subscriptions due to expiring cards with customers using those brands.
+We can see a much longer expiration window for the other brands we're evaluating: ~ 34 months for American Express and ~35 months for Discover.
+This indicates that merchants should be less concerned about interrupted subscriptions due to expiring cards for customers using those brands.
 Meanwhile, merchants with more Visa and MasterCard branded cards may want to consider action to guarantee continued and uninterrupted service to their customers.

 We think it's important to point out that to the best of our knowledge there is not a fixed range between issuing and expiration dates and the expiration dates for credit card companies are determined based on a variety of parameters including the applicant's credit worthiness.
 Consequently, one cannot deduce a general rule that American Express and Discover have longer life expectancy than the other two; rather, we're only noting interesting trends in Spreedly's data set.